 In relation to phasing, the IAAP originally proposed that Cell 1, which would be furthest from the railway station, should be developed in the first phase.
 The Local Area Plan considers that the areas correlating with the Cells closest to the railway station should be developed initially to complement and take full advantage of the rail service.
 It is acknowledged that the existing arrangement of the Cells will change in the amendment of the IAAP as set out above which will have implications for the indicative phasing schedule set out here particularly in relation to the incorporation of the additional lands zoned A4 in this Local Area Plan.
-In this context, land approximating to Cells 3-7 (equivalent to c.4,250 persons) should be developed in the first phase; these cells should be released sequentially moving away from the railway station.
+In this context, land approximating to Cells 3 - 7 (equivalent to c.4,250 persons) should be developed in the railway station.
 The remaining lands at the southern and northern extremities of the IAAP will follow in later phases within the context of the overall phasing schedule for the Corridor.